 Member States should undertake pre-SAAT preparations and exercises to increase the number of candidates that pass the assessment for mission service.
 On average, the pass level is between 30 to 40 percent.

 One month in advance of the SAAT visit, the Member State must submit a complete list of pre-selected candidates, including the candidates’ full name, gender, date of birth, valid photo ID numbers and the date of entry into active police service.
 The template is provided in Annex C of the Standard Operating Procedures.
 Once the Member State has submitted the list, no additions or substitutions can be made to it without the approval of the Police Division.

 One month before the start of the SAAT visit, the Member State nominates a Liaison Officer for the visit and informs the UN Police Division of the name and contact details of the Liaison Officer.

 At the time of submitting the list of candidates (AMS Nomination Form), the Member State has to certify in writing that pre-selected candidates have not been convicted of, are not under investigation, or being prosecuted for any criminal, human rights or disciplinary offence.

-Member States should provide all necessary administrative and logistic support for the SAAT, as per Annex E of the 2012 Standard Operating Procedures.
+Member States should provide all necessary administrative and logistic support for the SAAT, as per Annex D of the Standard Operating Procedures.

-Member States are strongly encouraged to nominate a minimum of 20 percent female candidates for each assessment for mission service and facilitate women’s participation through specially tailored pre-selection training and other measures.
+Member States are strongly encouraged to nominate a minimum of 25 per cent female candidates for each assessment for mission service and facilitate women’s participation through specially tailored pre-selection training and other measures.
 For more information on the all-female SAAT training, click here.

 Responsibilities of the Police Division